deeplook/vbbvg/README.rst

 - mention that case is ignored in the whole tool for all stop names
 - store the last displayed stop (in ~/.vvbvg or so) and reuse when called without any args/options
+- remove index numbers (leftmost column) from result tables when used programmatically

 Due to time limitations any help is welcome with any of the items above.